Latest Update: 16 May 2016

 "Third base!" we crowed together

-It has been suggested that we need to footnote this exchange — this is a fragment of the infamous Baseball Sketch that helped put the old-time comedy team Bud Abbott and Lou Costello on the map.
+It has been suggested that we need to footnote this exchange — it's a fragment of the infamous Baseball Sketch that helped put the old-time comedy team Bud Abbott and Lou Costello on the map.

 "<I'll take your